RYDLAB/OTRSExporter/README.md

 *  Sereal

 Installation for cpan-packages using cpanminus:
-`sudo cpanm Time::HiRes List::Util Scalar::Util Proc::ProcessTable Proc::Exists IPC::ShareLite Sereal`
+`sudo cpanm Net::Prometheus Time::HiRes List::Util Scalar::Util Proc::ProcessTable Proc::Exists IPC::ShareLite Sereal`

 To install package you can use web-interface.
 Go to http://localhost/otrs/index.pl?Action=AdminPackageManager or to another url for AdminPackageManger in your OTRS.